faizaan1abd/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 - **Azure CloudShell**: Offers an online, browser-based shell for managing Azure resources and running scripts.
 Allows you to deploy, manage, and automate Azure services directly from your web browser, eliminating the need for local installations.
 - **DALL-E**: DALL-E uses artificial intelligence technology to generate visuals from written descriptions.
 Enhances creativity by translating word inputs into distinct and coherent pictures.
 - **Prompt Engineering**: Prompt engineering fine-tunes input prompts to improve AI model replies, ensuring accurate and relevant outputs by optimizing how prompts are produced and delivered to AI models.
-- **AI chat**: AI chat also known as an AI chatbot or conversational AI, is a technology that uses artificial intelligence to facilitate automated, human-like conversations between machines and users.
+- **AI chat**: AI chat, also known as an AI chatbot or conversational AI, is a technology that uses artificial intelligence to facilitate automated, human-like conversations between machines and users.
 These systems are designed to understand and interpret natural language inputs, enabling them to respond in a way that simulates a real conversation.

 # Getting Started with the lab